Sardor-M/Calibri/README.md

   - `Camera Calibration`
   - `Augmented Reality (AR)`

-  on a Chessboard using OpenCV using OpenCV.
+  on a Chessboard using OpenCV.

 - I have used a chessboard of size 9x7 for the calibration.